theDn2000/AutopilotServiceDEE_DCM/README.md

 *get_parameter_trigger* | Get the value of a parameter of the autopilot | param_name (name of the parameter) [str] | blocking (True or False) [bool] | No | No | value of the parameter
 *get_all_parameters_trigger* | Get all the parameters of the autopilot | blocking (True or False) [bool] | No | No | No | list of parameters names, list of parameters values
 *modify_parameter_trigger* | Modify a parameter of the autopilot | param_name (name of the parameter) [str] | param_value (value of the parameter) [float] | blocking (True or False) [bool] | No | No

+The drone object has a parameter called state, which is modified depending on which functions are executed.
+The possible values of drone.state are the following:

+- connected
+- armed
+- takingOff
+- changingAltitude
+- flying
+- returningHome
+- landing
+- onMission

 ### CameraLink EETAC